Table of Contents

 Diagnosis of clostridial myonecrosis

-Therapy of infections with clostridium perfringens
+Therapy for infections with Clostridium perfringens

-Attributes of clostridium tetani
+Attributes of Clostridium tetani

-The structure of Clostridium tetani corresponds to other Clostridia.
+The structure of C. tetani is similar to those of other Clostridia.
 The tennis racket shape is characteristic.

 Clinical picture of tetanus

-Laboratory diagnosis of clostridium tetani
+Laboratory diagnosis of Clostridium tetani

 Control animals are simultaneously vaccinated with the patient’s serum and antitoxin.
-These animals should survive for a positive mice protection experiment.
+These animals should survive a positive mice protection experiment.

-Therapy of tetanus infections
+Therapy for tetanus infections